Balanced Hermitian structures on almost abelian Lie algebras: Balanced flow

 where $p=p(a,A)$ and $P=P(a,A)$ are as in Proposition \ref{propQmu}. \end{proposition} \begin{proof} Following \cite[Proposition 4.11]{AL} and looking at \eqref{brflow}, one computes

 which yields

 \end{proof}

-\begin{theorem} The maximal definition interval of the solution of the balanced flow starting from a left-invariant balanced structure $(J,\omega_0)$ on a $6$-dimensional almost abelian Lie group $G$ with associated bracket $\mu(a_0,0,A_0)$ is of the form $(T_{\text{\normalfont min}},\infty)$, for some $T_{\text{\normalfont min}} \in \R_{<0} \cup \{ -\infty \}$.
-Moreover, $\omega_0$ is a fixed solution of the balanced flow if and only if it is K\"ahler. \end{theorem} \begin{proof} By the previous proposition, the balanced flow for left-invariant balanced metrics on almost abelian Lie groups is equivalent to the \textsc{ode} system \eqref{bracketODE} for the associated algebraic data $(a,0,A)$.
+\begin{theorem} The maximal definition interval of the solution of the balanced flow starting from a left-invariant balanced structure $(J,\omega_0)$ on a six-dimensional unimodular almost abelian Lie group $G$ with associated bracket $\mu(0,0,A_0)$, $\operatorname{tr} A_0=0$, is of the form $(T_{\text{\normalfont min}},\infty)$, for some $T_{\text{\normalfont min}} \in \R_{<0} \cup \{ -\infty \}$.
+Moreover, $\omega_0$ is a fixed solution of the balanced flow if and only if it is K\"ahler. \end{theorem} \begin{proof} By the previous proposition, the balanced flow for left-invariant balanced metrics on unimodular almost abelian Lie groups is equivalent to the second equation in the \textsc{ode} system \eqref{bracketODE} for the associated algebraic datum $A$, since the other datum $a$ vanishes identically.
 We remark that, in a suitable basis for $\R^4$, the solution $A(t)$ of the bracket flow is of the form \eqref{Amatrix} for all $t$, with time-dependent entries.
 With respect to the scalar product

 on matrices, we can compute

 Now, using the explicit expression for $P$ in \eqref{P}, we obtain